Restaurants in Lisbon

 Telephone: +351 21 396 3339

 Serving the trendy São Carlos square for the last 50 years, Belcanto, meaning 'beautiful song' in Portuguese, is one of the top restaurants in Lisbon.
 Extensively renovated in 2012, the restaurant has been awarded a coveted Michelin star for its excellent Portuguese cuisine and extensive wine list.
-Focusing on dishes that push the boundaries of fine dining, the kitchen strives to express themselves on the plate.
+Focusing on dishes that push the boundaries of fine dining, the kitchen staff strive to express themselves on the plate.
 Belcanto is perfect for a special dinner or decadent lunch on any visit to Lisbon.
 Open Tuesday to Saturday, 12:30pm-3pm for lunch, and 7:30pm-11pm for dinner.
 Reservations are essential.

 Address: Largo de Sao Carlos, 10